Guadeloupe is a bargain buyer’s paradise

 In the second half of 2018, a residential property for rent requires an average of 10.38 weeks of marketing before finding a buyer, slightly faster as compared to 10.83 weeks in H1 2018.
 Though, the marketing period varies considerably, from 8.21 to 24.37 weeks, depending on the region and type of property.
 For apartments, the average time was 9.37 weeks while it was 12.33 weeks for houses.

 France’s overseas department with several dependencies

-Guadeloupe effectively became French in 1635, well before Nice, Alsace or Corsica.
+Guadeloupe effectively became French in 1635.
 It has several ‘dependencies’: La Désirade to the east, Les Saintes to the south and Marie-Galante to the southeast.
 Guadeloupe used to include the half-island of St. Martin and St. Berthelemy, but the two became overseas territorial collectivities in February 2007, after they seceded.

 Departments are integral parts of the French Republic.
-French taxes apply, and French citizenship rights are given.
-But welfare benefits and a minimum wage have not evened everything out.
+French taxes apply, and French citizenship rights are given, including welfare benefits.
 The Departments send representatives to the National Assembly, the Senate, and elect a member of the European Parliament (Guadeloupe is now represented in the French parliament by four deputies and three senators).

 Guadeloupe’s top tourist attractions